billmclean/Julia_Lessons/markdown/lesson05.md

 * create a simple xy-plot;
 * display multiple sub-plots in a single figure window;
-* incorporates axis labels, a title, a grid and a legend;
+* incorporate axis labels, a title, a grid and a legend;
 * create some more specialised plots such a polar plots and histograms.

 A later lesson will cover more advanced plotting techniques.